KyryloKuzyk/PrimeTween/README.md

 <img src="Documentation/adapter_define.png" width="60%">

 The migration process may vary from project to project.
-In many cases, simply replacing `using DG.Tweening;` with the `using PrimeTween;` is enough to switch a script from DOTween to PrimeTween.
+In many cases, simply replacing `using DG.Tweening;` with `using PrimeTween;` is enough to switch a script from DOTween to PrimeTween.
 See how easy was to migrate the [MotionDesignFES](https://github.com/KirillKuzyk/MotionDesignFES-PrimeTween/commit/628cb17d027e9648add45e0b2d9b431983a1bde6) project with dozens of complex animations.

-The adapter covers the majority of cases simply by replacing the `using DG.Tweening;` with the `using PrimeTween;` statement.
-Here is a non-exhaustive list of what the adapter does **automatically**.
+Open a script that uses DOTween, change `using DG.Tweening;` to `using PrimeTween;` and the adapter will handle the majority of cases **automatically**.
 ```csharp
 DOTween API on the left     -->  PrimeTween API on the right